klizarh/OSCH-Wiki/Data-Model:-Plot.md

 This model was challenged by Fairchild, where plants are grown on 'pillows' containing growing medium and slow release fertilizer, as well as the plant seed.
 A growth chamber could have different numbers of plots at different times.
 To them, it seems the identifier is primarily associated with the plant, and secondarly with the 'pot' or 'location'.

+Technically there is a distinction between a plot and a 'plot usage'.
+If a plot is a well of the reservoir, this is a permanent identifier of a location for the life of the MVP.
+The 'plot usage' is the temporal function of the well for a particular experiment, ie the well may have a different plant with different treatments in each experiment.
+Thus the experiment_id and plot_id identify this temporal 'plot usage'.
+An individual plant is associated with this 'plot usage', and technically not directly to the plot.
+Entities with three primary keys are problematic (experiment, pot/plot/location and plant), as the combination of any two keys often reveal such 'hidden entities'.
+This is further complicated when a plot id (or experiment and plot id) are equivocated with the plant.

 ## Conclusion
 This is a difficult space to model and will need some discussion.
 The MVP models plot as a location, and assumes there is one plant per plot.
 The 'holes' are given an identifier (1 through 5) and these identifiers are re-used from experiment to experiment.
 Plot_Id, Experiment_Id and Field_Id (the box) are a universal unique identifier.